Click the step you’d like to visit below

 In most cases, you usually don't pay a monthly premium for Medicare Part A (hospital) coverage if you or your spouse paid Medicare taxes for a certain amount of time while working.

-Original Medicare does not include prescription drug coverage.
+Original Medicare does not include Part D prescription drug coverage, but it does include drugs given during medicare-covered stays in the hospital or in a skilled nursing facility.
 You may choose to purchase a stand-alone prescription drug plan or a Medicare Advantage Prescription Drug Plan from a private company.

 Yes.
 If you are enrolled in Original Medicare, you can go to any doctor or hospital in the U.S. that accepts Medicare.
 If you have Medicare coverage through a private insurance company, you may save money by staying in your plan’s network.

 You can enroll or change plans two times a year.
-First during the annual enrollment period from Oct 1 – Dec 7 and then again during Open Enrollment from Jan 1 – March 31.
-From April 1 – Oct 1 you will need a special enrollment period to switch plans.
+First during the annual enrollment period from Oct 15 – Dec 7 and then again during Open Enrollment from Jan 1 – March 31.
+From April 1 – Oct 15 you will need to qualify for a special enrollment period to switch plans.
 If you enrolled in a Medicare Advantage Plan during your Initial Enrollment Period, you can change to another Medicare Advantage Plan (with or without drug coverage) or go back to Original Medicare (with or without a drug plan) within the first 3 months you have Medicare.

 Yes.
 Preexisting conditions, also known as previous health conditions, do not affect your Medicare eligibility and coverage.
 Original Medicare (Part A and Part B) is available to any individual age 65 or older, younger than 65 with a disability, or any age with end-stage kidney disease (ESKD).1